openshift-examples/web/content/README.md

 Feel free to explore the examples, contribute your own insights, and benefit from the expertise shared in this repository.

-## Usefull Red Hat Solutions article
+## Usefull Red Hat Solutions articles & blog posts

 * [How can a user update OpenShift 4 console route](https://access.redhat.com/solutions/4539491)
 * [Red Hat Operators Supported in Disconnected Mode](https://access.redhat.com/articles/4740011)